 An angel came to him [Joseph Smith] and the last time he came with a drawn sword in his hand and told Joseph if he did not go into that principle, he would slay him.
 Joseph said he talked to him soberly about it, and told him it was an abomination and quoted scripture to him.
 He said in the Book of Mormon it was an abomination in the eyes of the Lord, and they were to adhere to these things except the Lord speak. … [The Prophet reported that] the angel came to me three times between the years of 1834 and 1842 and said I was to obey that principle or he would slay me.5

 Three of Joseph Smith’s plural wives described similar reluctance.
-Eliza R. Snow characterized Joseph as “afraid to promulgate it.”6 Helen Mar Kimball Whitney remembered that she had been told,
+Eliza R. Snow characterized Joseph as “afraid to promulgate it.”6 Helen Mar Kimball Whitney remembered,

 Had it not been for the fear of His displeasure, Joseph would have shrunk from the undertaking and would have continued silent, as he did for years, until an angel of the Lord threatened to slay him if he did not reveal and establish this celestial principle.”7